Mobolaji-Salawu/Dynamic-Pricing-with-Machine-Learning/README.md

 * How to use operational and contextual variables to optimize pricing
 * How a machine learning model can generate fair, responsive fare estimates
-* 🖥How to deploy pricing predictions through a live API using FastAPI
+* How to deploy pricing predictions through a live API using FastAPI

 ---